 Many teachers will have you sit in your child's seat.
 It makes it easier for them to keep track of which child goes with which parent — especially since a parent may not share the same last name as her child.
 Plus, you get the opportunity to see the world of the classroom as your child does every day.

-Once you've gathered, your child's teacher will introduce herself and give an overview of students' daily routines, schedules, goals, and activities — some of this may already be written on the blackboard when you get there so the teacher can dive right into the meat of things.
+Once you've gathered, your child's teacher will introduce herself and give an overview of students' daily routines, schedules, goals, and activities — some of this may already be written on the board when you get there so the teacher can dive right into the meat of things.
 She will also discuss her homework policy, discipline plan, and any other important information such as if she maintains a classroom home page and how to contact her.

 The lengthiest part of the evening will be spent going over the curriculum and the methods the teacher will use to reach the year's goals.
 If your child has several teachers for different subjects, you may go from classroom to classroom doing this, usually in the same order your child would, so you experience a mini-day of school.